 Abstract Submission and Poster Guidelines

 All attendees are welcome to participate with poster presentations.
 We highly encourage participation from graduate students and post-doctoral scientists.
-Some attendees will be selected to present a 25 minute talk at the conference.
 Abstract Guidelines

-All abstracts will be posted on this website for viewing prior to the conference.
-Please be advised that all accepted abstracts are considered public information and by submitting an abstract you agree to license the Donald Danforth Plant Science Center to include it on our website.
+All abstracts will be posted on this website for viewing prior to the Symposium.
+Please be advised that all accepted abstracts are considered public information and by submitting an abstract you agree to license the Donald Danforth Plant Science Center to include it on the Fall Symposium website.

-- Relate to the subject of the conference.
+- Relate to the subject of the symposium.

 - Report results of original research or other activity of significant merit.

 - Must not be simply a review or progress report but must contain useful and new information.

 - Must not include references or footnotes.

 In order to provide a uniform look to all poster abstracts, we ask that the following guidelines be used:

 - Body of abstract with a word count of no more than 200.